- What is an SFRG?

-A Soldier/Family Readiness Group is a command sponsored organization of family members, volunteers, soldiers, and civilian employees belonging to a unit, that together provide an avenue of mutual support and assistance and a network of communications among the family members, the chain of command, chain of concern, and community resources.
+A Soldier and Family Readiness Group is a command sponsored organization of family members, volunteers, soldiers, and civilian employees belonging to a unit, that together provide an avenue of mutual support and assistance and a network of communications among the family members, the chain of command, chain of concern, and community resources.

-- What is the Unit Commander’s role in the FRG?
+- What is the Unit Commander’s role in the SFRG?

 The Army Command Policy 600-1 (Feb.
 2006) and The Army Leader’s Desk Reference for Soldier/Family Readiness provides specific guidance for the command roles.
 Additional material is provided in the Pre-Command Course & other FRG related Trainings.